 Overview and philosophy

-dusk is a small systems language that compiles to native code through textual LLVM IR.
-Every file picks a paradigm with @paradigm procedural, functional, or oop, and that choice unlocks the matching builtins.
+Dusk is a small systems language that compiles to native code through textual LLVM IR.
+Each file declares the paradigms it uses with @paradigm procedural, functional, or oop directives that stack, and those choices unlock the matching builtins.
 Values are immutable by default, memory is explicit, and errors are values you handle.

 This page lays out the philosophy that the rest of the reference builds on.
-The reference describes the 0.1.0 core with the changes the 0.2.x and 0.3.x releases layered on top; each page notes where the current language differs from the baseline.
+The reference describes the 0.1.0 core with the changes every release since layered on top, through the 0.2.x, 0.3.x, 0.4.x, and 0.5.x lines and the 1.x growth that followed; each page notes where the current language differs from the baseline.

 Core philosophy